RallyCommunity/update-state-based-on-custom-field/README.md

-Update defect State bsed on Custom Field value
+Update defect State based on Custom Field value
 =========================

 ## Overview
+CAUTION: This app will change your data.
-CAUTION: Initially run this app in the sandbox/playground workspace designated for testing only since it modifies data to make sure that it does what you expect!
+Initially run this app in the sandbox/playground workspace designated for testing only to make sure that it does what you expect!

 In this example a custom field of dropdown type exists on Defects, with the following values: